I don’t like to go shopping in Medellin.

 Medellin produces high-quality jeans.
 I usually go to Rifle (I’m 6’2″ or 1.92 cm, so finding long jeans can be hard, but Rifle always has my size) or to the outlet stores on Las Vegas or Guayabal.

 Exito has Converse brand and People brand and every now and then they have great discounts, usually on weekends.
 For example, I bought some Converse jeans there last month at 40% off.
 Custer is also a great brand at Exito.
-Falabela and Flamingo, which are department stores, also have clothing options.
+Falabela and Flamingo, which are department stores, also have some options.

-However, if you’re looking for a great deal, you should definitely check out Barrio Triste.
+If you’re looking for a great deal, you should definitely check out Barrio Triste.
 Most of the factories that make and ship jeans out to various outlets throughout the city lie in this neighborhood.
 If you walk in and ask, you can usually buy jeans right from the factories at a much lower price, even though they’re the same jeans you’d buy in stores.

 Shoes for bigfoot